 It is most important that all geographic information be accurately recorded.
-For locations within the survey area an exact address is required or sufficient information to be able to identify the street block.
+For locations within the survey area an exact address is required, or sufficient information to be able to identify the street block.
 For locations outside the survey area, the community name is sufficient.
 If you are unsure, always get a specific address.
-An address may be recorded in one of 3 ways:
+An location may be recorded in one of 3 ways:

 - 1) Complete Address must include street number, full street name including type designation (road, street, avenue, etc.), direction (if applicable), and the town or city it is in.
-For example, 100 Bloor Street East, Toronto.
+For example, 100 Bloor Street E, Toronto.

-- Monument Monuments are names of buildings, structures and other places such as a landmark that can be readily identified by name alone.
+- 2) Monument Monuments are names of buildings, structures and other places such as a landmark that can be readily identified by name alone.
 Communities outside the survey area are treated as monuments.
 To initiate a monument entry press the 'F8' key at the street number field on the trip screen and choose 'M'.
 Examples of valid monument names are:

 - CN Tower, Toronto

 - Exhibition Stadium or CNE, Toronto

 - City Hall, Hamilton

 The community (city or town) name must always be recorded.
 Places such as beer stores, post offices, banks and restaurants may be recorded as monuments.
 However, since there may be more than one with the same name (there are many McDonald's) it is necessary to obtain additional information.
 For example, CIBC on (street name) at (street name).
-DO NOT USE STREET TYPES. e.g. on Bathurst at Bloor.
+DO NOT USE STREET TYPES such as Ave/Blvd/St etc. when identifying a monument and never use punctuation in location fields.
+A beer store in a small town may be entered as Beer Store ONLY ONE if in fact there is only one beer store in the community - confirm.

 Always probe for the closest cross streets, not the closest major streets.
 If the respondent is unsure then record the best information that you can.
 Use the comment screen if necessary.

-Intersection - 'F8' 'l' at street number field.
+3) Intersection - 'F8' 'I' at street number field.
 Intersection locations are to be avoided unless you fail to get an address or a unique building description (monument).
 If a respondent gives you an intersection rather than a specific address, probe to see if they know the street address or name of the building.
 If not, enter the first street name and choose the street from the look up data-base (remembering to confirm the Municipality) then repeat for the second street of the intersection.
 Note that "major intersections" are not preferred.
 It is better to get a smaller cross street.
-Also the computer will prompt you if the streets do not intersect.
+Also, the computer will prompt you if the streets do not intersect.